rhdunn/cainteoir-engine/docs/api/src/text.md

 @close      The characters to use to indicate the end of a phoneme sequence.
 @phrase     The characters used to separate phrases (full stops, commas, etc.).

-This is used to write out the pronunciation from the <phoneme_stream> object, while preserving the punctuation.
+This is used to write out the pronunciation from the <cainteoir::tts::text_reader>
+object in the given `phonemeset` transcription, while preserving the punctuation.
 The punctuation is preserved to allow other TTS engines like eSpeak to produce the correct pauses and other prosodic elements.

 # License